Elfandy/Coursati/README.md

-# Coursati
+Coursati APP
-This is the main repo for the Coursati APP
+coursati is a platform for searching for courses